Brett-Tanner/Journal/2024/Mar_24.md

 - Support
   - Display notifications for support messages
   - Generate the resource
-    - [] SupportMessages
+    - [x] SupportMessages
   - Create & test models
-    - [] SupportMessage
+    - [x] SupportMessage
   - Create & test policy
-    - [] SupportMessagePolicy
+    - [x] SupportMessagePolicy
-      - [] Scopes
+      - Unnecessary as if you can see the SupportRequest you can see its messages, and there's no way of viewing them directly
+      - Any user can create support messages on a Request they're authorised to view, so not auth needed there
   - Write system spec
-    - [] OrgAdmin creating SupportMessage
+    - [x] OrgAdmin creating SupportMessage
-  - Create controller/views
+  - [x] Create SupportMessage partial
+  - [] Link to the support request index in the nav, and have the form to add a new one at the top of it
-    - [] SupportMessages
+  - [] Tidy up Support related views
   - [] Both can have the user association nullified, so handle that possiblity in the views

+#### Teacher Interface

+- Match their profile to Louis' wireframe/Alex's designs
+  - [] navbar

 #### Courses